-Ohio is home to five institutions that offer online degree programs for students interested in specializing as family nurse practitioners (FNPs).
-Ohio University, the University of Cincinnati, and Wright State University each have Master of Science in Nursing (MSN) programs designed for registered nurses (RNs) who possess a Bachelor of Science in Nursing (BSN), and want to pursue APRN certification as an FNP.
+Ohio is home to six institutions that offer online degree programs for students interested in specializing as family nurse practitioners (FNPs).
+Cedarville University, Ohio University, the University of Cincinnati, and Wright State University each have Master of Science in Nursing (MSN) programs designed for registered nurses (RNs) who possess a Bachelor of Science in Nursing (BSN), and want to pursue APRN certification as an FNP.
 Ashland University offers a Doctor of Nursing Practice (DNP) in the specialty, which is open to students with a BSN and active RN licensure.
 Finally, The Ohio State University offers three different program tracks for aspiring FNPs: an MSN degree, a post-master’s certificate option, and a BSN to DNP program.

-The FNP programs at all five of these schools are accredited by the Commission on Collegiate Nursing Education (CCNE).
+The FNP programs at all six of these schools are accredited by the Commission on Collegiate Nursing Education (CCNE).
 While each program features fully online coursework, students are still required to complete clinical practice hours at a local health care facility, and may also need to visit campus several times for on-site orientations or training sessions.
 To learn more about online FNP programs in Ohio, as well as state licensing requirements for this APRN specialty, check out the detailed information below.

 Program Information: Online Family Nurse Practitioner Programs in Ohio